denisa31012005/spotify-analytics-on-azure/bronze_layer/bronze_setup.md

 - Mechanism: This optional string parameter is supplied by the user when manually triggering the pipeline (e.g., `2023-01-01`).

-2. Updated Dynamic SQL Query
+2. Updated Dynamic SQL Query:
 The source query within the `AzureSQLToLake` Copy Data activity is updated to dynamically choose the correct start date for the load.

 ![Backfilling Update](../images/backfillingUpdated.png)